enkidevs/curriculum/linux/user-and-file-management/user-management-utilities/find-the-unknown-process-preventing-deleting-of-files.md

   - '[linux.die.net](http://linux.die.net/man/1/fuser){website}'

 ---
 ## Content
-# Find the unknown process preventing deleting of files

 Sometimes when deleting a file, the error "File is already in use" is encountered, with further trouble locating the process using the file.